billyhw/netsuko/README.md

 by the many intricacies of modern neural networks.

 At present the functionalities are limited.
 The package only supports logistic activations for hidden units, and multi-class classification.
 The functionalities will however be continuously updated.
-This is the whole point of creating this package after all.
+This is the whole point of creating this package after all: to demonstrate how to build up a neural network step-by-step~~~

 # Installation
 ```